Basel, Switzerland: Cafés, Art Museums & Local Areas to Explore

 Yes, absolutely!
 Basel has a chilled, welcoming vibe that makes it ideal for solo travelers.
 Whether you want to get lost in the Old Town, sit by the Rhine for a quiet moment, or enjoy a cup of coffee in one of the city’s cozy cafés, Basel gives you the space to relax, explore, and meet friendly locals.
 It’s peaceful, yet lively enough to keep you entertained.

-What are some hidden gems in Basel?
+What are some unique things to do in Basel?

 Download our Summer Market Guide for more cozy travel inspiration, and make sure to sign up for more slow travel destinations and tips in our newsletter below 🌻